Emmerson-Miranda/docs/git.md

 ### Git flow

-[jgit-flow](https://bitbucket.org/atlassian/jgit-flow/wiki/Home), it have performance differences between use "git:" and "https:" protocols.
+[jgit-flow](https://bitbucket.org/atlassian/jgit-flow/wiki/Home), it has performance differences between use "git:" and "https:" protocols.

 Connection credentials on the maven plugin.
 ````